LizAinslie/CafeMC/README.md

 > A custom plugin for my Minecraft SMP server.

 ## Want to join?
 If you want to join the server, you can join the discord server [here](https://discord.gg/).
-Just be, friendly, active, and follow the rules!
+Just be friendly & active, and follow the rules!

 ## Features